 Students enrolled in GEN ST 350 receive credit for demonstrating the learning from their internship experience through academic work in our asynchrous distance learning course, not for the internship itself.
 Completion of the internship is not sufficient to earn credit under General Studies 350.
 Please note that General Studies 350, regardless of section, is always graded credit/no credit.

 What types of credit can I get for GEN ST 350?
 What requirements does it fulfill?

 GEN ST 350 does not fill any specific requirements, though it may be listed as an approved elective in some majors or minors.
 Up to 18 credits of the course may be applied towards the 180 total credits that must be accumulated to graduate.
 Please consult with your adviser for detailed information regarding how General Studies 350 may (or may not) fit into your academic plan.

 How do I know if my internship is eligible for GEN ST 350?
 Can I receive credit for my part-time job?

 Most internships, paid or otherwise, are eligible for the GEN ST 350 course as long as the academic work is suitable.
 You cannot receive credit for a part-time job you are working, but you may want to investigate how you might arrange an internship at your workplace, completing a different set of tasks or projects than those that are in your current job.

 Can I register for the same internship for my department credits and GEN ST 350?

 Generally a single internship may only be registered for one credit-bearing course.
 However, it may be possible to make exceptions if the number of hours on site will be quite high throughout the quarter.
-You may have to either double the length of your academic project or complete one academic project for each course.
+If enrollment in more than one credit-bearing course makes sense, you will need to submit unique academic work for each course.